PavanRangani/docs/docs/prd/communication/browse.md

 - Page shows records in 3 tabs: MEETING, RELATED MEETINGS, NOTES
 - Shows count of the records with tab
-- If there is not a single meeting added in the `Meetings` or `Related Meetings tab`, show this `No Meetings Found` message.
+- When there is no records in  `Meetings` or `Related Meetings tab`, show this `No Meetings Found` message.
-- If there is not a single notes added in the `Notes` tab, show this `No Notess Found` message.
+- If there is no records in the `Notes` tab, show this `No Notess Found` message.

 #### Meeting & Related meeting & Note tab